Running the analysis#

 $> pocket-coffea run --cfg analysis_config.py -o output --executor dask@lxplus --custom-run-options my_run_options.yaml

-The user can also modify on the fly some run options using arguments of the pocket-coffea run script.
-For example by limiting the number of files or number of chunks to analyse (for testing purposes)
+The user can also modify on the fly some run options using arguments to the pocket-coffea run script.
+For example, limiting the number of files or number of chunks to analyse (for testing purposes):

 $> pocket-coffea run --cfg analysis_config.py -o output --executor dask@lxplus \